Web3 projects are driving innovation in the digital economy and capturing the attention of users and venture capital investment.

 A transaction hash is a string of characters that’s unique to a specific transaction that happens on a blockchain.
 String memory, which hosts all the hash information, is located on the public blockchain.
 This data can help you find your transaction object, funds, and transaction receipt.
 Additionally, your smart contract address is another piece of unique information on blockchain made possible through the technology of the interface and form control.
 Records of events that happen related to smart contracts, like changes to the smart contract state or token transfers, are stored in event logs.

 Thus, all information stored is accessible, transparent, and secure.
-So let’s dive more into one example of blockchain, Ethereum.

 DAI is a cryptocurrency that uses smart contracts to maintain a 1:1 peg with the U.S. dollar.
 To achieve its peg, DAI uses an open-source software called Maker Protocol that locks various cryptocurrency assets in smart contracts.
-Unlike other stablecoins, which are typically backed by assets, DAI is backed by collateralized debt.
+Unlike other stablecoins, which are typically backed by digital assets, DAI is backed by collateralized debt.

 Users can lock crypto assets in the protocol to generate new DAI tokens and return the DAI tokens to the protocol to recover their assets.
 Still, DAI's total supply isn't altered when users borrow or return tokens.
 Instead, the protocol's smart contracts vary the supply in response to the number and price of the tokens in its contracts.